hassanbsee2071/ssh-okta-pam/README.md

 #### 5. Compile and Install PAM Module

-Compile the custom PAM module from source:
+Compile the custom PAM module from source: Remember to change your OKTA configuration inside `deviceflow.c`

 ```bash
 cd ssh-pam-module